plpd-blog/plpd-blog.github.io/handbook.markdown

 #### 9. Right to Restrict Entry to Public Places and Private Property

 **Law Enforcement Officer** has the power and means to restrict the entry to **public** and **private** **property(s)** for a valid reason.
-If the area restricted is larger than one residential property and the length of the restriction is longer then 10 minutes, the most senior officer needs to authorize the order.
+If the area restricted is larger than one residential property and the length of the restriction is longer then 10 minutes, the most senior officer needs to authorize the order:

 1. Do restrict the entry to a crime scene.
 2. Don't restrict the entry to a street for more than 10 minutes with out authorization.

 #### 10. Punishments

 **Law Enforcement Officer** do not have the power to execute capital punishment (ie. executing a suspect). **Law Enforcement Officer** need to follow the guidelines for the maximum punishment allowed and can't exceed it.
-If a officer wants to exceed the maximum allowed he needs to request the authorization of a Lieutenant or higher.
+If a officer wants to exceed the maximum allowed he needs to request the authorization of a Lieutenant or higher:

 1. Do arrest someone for at most the maximum allowed.
 2. Don't arrest someone for more than allowed with out authorization of a Lieutenant or higher.